Customer Loyalty & Rewards

 Every business needs positive reviews.
 And it’s probably not a stretch to assume that every business has benefitted from some form of referral.
 Referrals are pretty much a “must” if you’re in a business or started your own company.

 But does that mean you need to leverage referrals to build loyalty?
-Not necessarily.
-Let’s take a look at whether this type of loyalty programme aligns with your goals.

 Does it align with your goals?